Michael137/snpe-android/README.md

 6. post-processing

 # Usage
+1. Copy alexnet or inception to the phone using the scripts provided in the repo (requires prior [SNPE setup](https://developer.qualcomm.com/docs/snpe/tutorial_setup.html))
-Open in Android studio and build the module
+2. Open in Android studio and build the module

 # Example